Asian shares mixed after last week's gains on Wall Street - Local News 8

 BANGKOK (AP) — Shares were trading mixed in Asia on Monday after Wall Street benchmarks closed higher on Friday, capping a third week of gains out of the last four.

-Tokyo was nearly unchanged, Mumbai and Shanghai rose while Hong Kong, Seoul and Sydney fell.
+Tokyo and Shanghai rose while Hong Kong, Seoul and Sydney fell.
+Taiwan’s benchmark jumped 3.8%.

 Reports that holiday travel during last week’s Lunar New Year festivities was nearly back to normal raised expectations that China’s economy may regain momentum faster than anticipated after it relaxed pandemic restrictions late last year.